PhD in MCH or MCH Epidemiology

 - A written and oral preliminary exam, including a 4 hour in-class methods exam, a 10 day take home data analysis, and either in-class or take home questions covering two substantive areas within MCH as determined by the student’s examination committee.
 Ideally, the preliminary exam is taken after all coursework has been completed, but it may be taken earlier with consent of the academic advisor.

-- A dissertation which must be conducted in conjunction with a state or local public health agency or deemed relevant to the work of such agencies.
+- A dissertation which must be conducted in conjunction with a state or local public health agency or using the data from such agencies.